 While at Holy Family Hospital, working under staff nurses’ supervision, Philip also dispensed medication, inserted IVs, initiated tube feedings, suctioned tracheostomies, and provided comfort to many other patients in need of compassionate care.
 “ICU nursing is intense, but it’s also rewarding to be a part of something so scary for others and help make their experience as positive as possible,” he says.
 “I feel like I can really make an impact as an ICU nurse—it’s work I feel called to do.”

-Bagnoli felt that call from the moment he entered the Winneshiek Medical Center in Decorah, where, as a sophomore, he spent a day shadowing ER nurses.
-“I really liked the pace and flow of the ER, and knew I could do well in an environment where I had to think critically on my feet,” he says.
-Serving his senior capstone in surgical trauma ICU at Mayo Clinic in Rochester, Minnesota, solidified Bagnoli’s decision to pursue critical-care nursing as a career: “It’s work I can see myself doing for quite a long time,” he says.
+Philip felt that call from the moment he entered the Winneshiek Medical Center in Decorah, where, as a sophomore, he spent a day shadowing ER nurses.
+“I really liked the pace and flow of the ER and knew I could do well in an environment where I had to think critically on my feet,” he says.
+Spending his senior capstone in surgical trauma ICU at Mayo Clinic in Rochester, Minnesota, solidified Philip’s decision to pursue critical-care nursing as a career.
+“It’s work I can see myself doing for quite a long time,” he says.

 The college’s setting along the banks of the Upper Iowa River and the bluffs of the Driftless Region—topography that reminded him of his childhood in Berea, Kentucky—was a very welcome bonus.
-An avid outdoorsman, Bagnoli frequently ventured outside when he wasn’t taking classes, preparing for work as a lab assistant, or leading tours of campus for prospective students.
+An avid outdoorsman, Philip frequently ventured outside when he wasn’t taking classes, preparing for work as a lab assistant, or leading tours of campus for prospective students.
 “I love backpacking and day hiking, camping and canoeing, mountain biking and running—really just about anything that will get me outside,” he says.
-This spring, Bagnoli even trained for his first marathon on Decorah’s Trout Run Trail.
+One spring, Philip even trained for his first marathon on Decorah’s Trout Run Trail.